d-markey/squadron/README.md

 }
 ```

 The platform worker assembles everything.
-It is essentially the same as above, with some extra initialization code
+It is essentially the same as above, with some extra initialization
-to set up a `CacheClient`.
+code to set up a `CacheClient` and provide it to the `CacheService`.

-To create a `CacheClient` from within the platform worker, the `CacheWorker`'s `Channel` must be somehow passed to
+To create a `CacheClient` from within the platform worker, the `CacheWorker`'s `Channel` must be somehow
-the `OtherWorker`.
-This is done using the `share()` and the `serialize()` methods provided by `Channel`.
-These
+passed to the `OtherWorker`.
+This is done using the `share()` and the `serialize()` methods provided by
-methods will return an opaque object that can be safely sent across workers and deserialized to recreate a
+`Channel`.
+These methods will return an opaque object that can be safely sent across workers and deserialized
-`Channel`, thereby bridging the gap between the `OtherService` instances and the `CacheService` Singleton.
+to recreate a `Channel`, thereby bridging the gap between the `OtherService` instances and the `CacheService`
+Singleton.

 ```dart
 OtherWorker createOtherWorker([CacheWorker? cache]) =>